commercialhaskell/stack/doc/GUIDE.md

 Both Docker and Nix are methods to *isolate* builds and thereby make them more reproducible.
 They just differ in the means of achieving this isolation.
-Nix provides slightly weaker isolation guarantees than Docker, but is more lightweight and more portable (Linux and OS X mainly, but also Windows).
+Nix provides slightly weaker isolation guarantees than Docker, but is more lightweight and more portable (Linux and macOS mainly, but also Windows).
 For more on Nix, its command-line interface and its package description language, read the [Nix manual](http://nixos.org/nix/manual).
 But keep in mind that the point of Stack's support is to obviate the need to write any Nix code in the